steffenbb/WatchBuddy/README.md

 ```

 Notes:
-- First startup seeds the database and may take a couple of minutes.
+- First startup seeds the database and may take a few minutes depending on your machine.
 - Data is persisted in Docker volumes (PostgreSQL, Redis).
 Removing volumes resets the app.
 - Configure Trakt OAuth and TMDB API key from the in-app Settings once the UI is up.